top of page

 Curiosity and Love

+I have a penchant for transporting myself deep within nature.
 The world is in such a mad rush, and we have deadlines and obligations.
 But it is at our peril that we deny ourselves nature by passing it by.

 The best therapy opens every sense to the abundance of gifts surrounding us every day, regardless of location.

-Creating word threads with nature
+Chat Walks - Creating word threads with nature

 “Look up at the sky.
 There is a light, a beauty up there, that no shadow can touch.” - J.R.R.
 Tolkien